sirech/talk-humane-on-call-alerting/presentation.md

 ---

-class: center middle
+## Learning 3️⃣  ➡️

-# Learning 3️⃣  ➡️ Automation is the only way to maintain alerts at scale
+## Automation is the only way to maintain alerts at scale

 ---